Cool-Core Destruction in Merging Clusters with AGN Feedback and Radiative Cooling

 In the $R=3$ simulations, mergers have a strong impact on the primary cluster regardless of the impact parameter $b$.
 In the head-on case ($mcf4$), the cluster cores experience a significant disruption at the first core passage, leading to a notable increase in central entropy.
 Following this, $S_{40}$ remains roughly constant at 200-300 keV$~$cm$^2$ until 10 Gyr due to gas mixing.
 Consequently, the final remnant is a NCC cluster.
 The $mcf4$ and $m4$ simulations show similar evolution until the SMBH merger at 5.1 Gyr.
 After this point, the central entropy of $m4$ continues to rise due to ongoing heating from gas mixing, while that of $mcf4$ slightly decreases due to the cooling effect.

+The off-axis cases exhibit a more complex evolution, { and the results are sensitive to the interplay among merger, cooling and heating.
+For the $R=3$, $b=464.43$ kpc simulation ($mcf5$), the core of the primary cluster remains at the CC state ($S_{40} \lesssim$ 50 keV$~$cm$^2$) throughout the simulation.
+Unlike its non-radiative counterpart ($m5$), the merger is unable to counteract radiative cooling and transform the CC into a NCC.
+However, the mixing provided by merger in this case is still enough to prevent the formation of large amount of cold gas near the center.
+Therefore, the activity of the central AGN remains low, though still required to maintain the CC and prevent it from the cooling catastrophe.}

-The off-axis cases exhibit a more complex evolution.
-For the $R=3$, $b=464.43$ kpc simulation ($mcf5$), the central entropy gradually rises during the merger, peaking at $S_{40} \approx$ 470 keV$~$cm$^2$ between 3 and 4 Gyr.
-Following the SMBH merger, $S_{40}$ remains at $\approx$ 400 keV$~$cm$^2$ until 10 Gyr.
-Figure \ref{mcf5} shows the 2D entropy maps for $mcf5$.
+{ For the $R=3$, $b=932.28$ kpc simulation ($mcf6$), the central entropy gradually rises during the merger, reaching $S_{40} \approx$ 300 keV$~$cm$^2$ by the time of SMBH merger.
+Following the merger, $S_{40}$ slightly decreases until 10 Gyr due to radiative cooling.
+Figure \ref{mcf6} shows the 2D entropy maps for $mcf6$.
 The first core passage results in a sideswiping motion between the two clusters, increasing the gas circular velocity and enhancing the mixing of gases with different entropies.